-Mental Illnesses – Types, Symptoms and Treatments here
+Mental Illnesses – Types, Symptoms, and Treatments (Part 2)

 Mental illnesses are treatable, provided we have the right kind of awareness on how to get help.
 This article explains the various mental disorders and their due course of treatment.